sudosu404/tailnet-lib/docs/content/docs/advanced/host-mode.md

 title: Service with host network_mode
 ---

-If you want to run a service in `network_mode: host`, TSDProxy tries to detect how to proxy the container.
-In case of not autodetection work for your case, you need to specify a port in the `tsdproxy.container_port` option.
+If you want to run a service in `network_mode: host`, Tailnet tries to detect how to proxy the container.
+In case of not autodetection work for your case, you need to specify a port in the `tailnet.container_port` option.

 {{% steps %}}